deltachat/deltachat-pages/en/help.md

 You will receive a few of the messages from the channel history and, from that point on, all new messages from the channel.

+**Don't worry,** if that does not happen immediately.
+Once the channel owner comes online, your join request will be processed.

 As all of Delta Chat, also Channels are private and decentralized, there is no public discovery.